 TLO'S OT DEFINITION

-Second, a statement that defines OT’s essential elements and components; and
+Third, a statement that defines OT’s essential elements and components; and

-Third, a framework that explains OT”s essential dynamics and processes.
+Fourth, a framework that explains OT”s essential dynamics and processes.

 Here at TLO, we’re clear that effective organizational transformation must ultimately alter the organization's bedrock elements.
 To be effective, a transformational effort must revolutionize both those bedrock elements that are inside the organization and those that are outside.
 In short, an organization transformation must accomplish four complex, comprehensive, integrated results: